MeganCowie/TemplateDashApp/HerokuDeployment.md

 8. Within the website interface, it's easy to rename the deployed app and find the link.

 I don't know why this has been so challenging.
 This is exactly the instructions on their website.
 I guess knowing exactly what files to include and not understanding why it didn't work on the command prompt or Powershell were my main slowdowns.
+Oh also knowing to add guinicorn manually is a bit sneaky, since neither Pip nor the Atom package seem to find it.